palewire/django-bakery/docs/managementcommands.rst

    Specify the path of the build directory.
 Will use ``settings.BUILD_DIR`` by default.

+.. cmdoption:: --keep-build-dir

+    Skip deleting and recreating the build directory before building files.
+By default the entire directory is wiped out.

 .. cmdoption:: --skip-static

     Skip collecting the static files when building.